danielegasparri/span-gui/docs/stars_and_gas_kinematics.md

 	3) Re-run the fit using the updated noise value to obtain more accurate LOSVD parameters.

-Seventh Section: Uncertainty Estimation
+**Seventh Section: Uncertainty Estimation**
 To estimate uncertainties in stellar kinematics, you can enable Monte Carlo simulations.
 This option is recommended if you do not fully trust the formal uncertainties computed by pPXF.
 Particularly useful for galaxies with very low velocity dispersion compared to the instrumental resolution.
 This operation is very time consuming, so try to not insert too many simulations.

-Outputs:
+## Outputs ##
-In 'Process selected' mode, if the option 'Save processed spectra' is activated, the task produces:
+In "Process selected" mode, if the option "Save processed spectra" is activated, the task produces:
 	- bestfit model spectrum
 	- bestfit gas model spectrum (if kinematics of stars and gas is activated)
 	- emission corrected spectrum (if kinematics of stars and gas is activated)
-	- continuum subtracted gas spectrum (if kinematics of stars and gas is activated) These spectra are saved in the 'processed_spectra' subfolder within the 'SPAN_results' folder.
+	- continuum subtracted gas spectrum (if kinematics of stars and gas is activated) These spectra are saved in the "processed_spectra" subfolder within the "SPAN_results" folder.
-If you are not interested in these spectra products, you can just disable the option 'Save processed spectra' and save some space on the disc.
+If you are not interested in these spectra products, you can just disable the option "Save processed spectra" and save some space on the disc.

-In 'Process all' mode, for each spectrum, if 'Save processed spectra' is activated, the task produces all the spectra in the 'Process selected' mode, for each spectrum processed.
+In "Process all" mode, for each spectrum, if "Save processed spectra" is activated, the task produces all the spectra in the "Process selected" mode, for each spectrum processed.

-Moreover, an ASCII file (.dat) is stored in the 'stars_and_gas_kinematics' subfolder containing the kinematics moments and the formal errors of the stellar component(s).
-If the option 'Fitting gas and stellar kinematics together' is activated, an ASCII file containing the kinematics, flux and formal errors of the emission lines found is generated.
+Moreover, an ASCII file (.dat) is stored in the "stars_and_gas_kinematics" subfolder containing the kinematics moments and the formal errors of the stellar component(s).
+If the option "Fitting gas and stellar kinematics together" is activated, an ASCII file containing the kinematics, flux and formal errors of the emission lines found is generated.
-If 'Estimate the uncertainties with MonteCarlo simulations' is activated, another ASCII file is generated containing the stellar kinematics and the MonteCarlo uncertainties.
+If "Estimate the uncertainties with MonteCarlo simulations" is activated, another ASCII file is generated containing the stellar kinematics and the MonteCarlo uncertainties.
 MonteCarlo errors are not calculated for gas.